 Unlike traditional HTTP applications, a CDN application in FastEdge must be developed according to the Proxy-Wasm (WebAssembly for Proxies).
 This ensures compatibility and standardization across different CDN environments.

-Set up FastEdge integration with CDN
+Set up FastEdge integration with the CDN

 Step 1.
 Create a FastEdge application